gap-packages/rcwa/readme.txt

                                 Requirements

-The RCWA package needs at least  GAP 4.4.7,  ResClasses 2.2.2,  GRAPE 4.0 and GAPDoc 0.999.
-It can be used under UNIX, under Windows and on the MacIntosh.
-RCWA  is completely written in the  GAP language and does neither contain nor require external binaries.
-In particular,  warnings concerning missing bina- ries when GRAPE is loaded can savely be ignored.
+The RCWA package needs at least GAP 4.4.7, ResClasses 2.2.2, GRAPE 4.0, Poly- cyclic 1.1  and GAPDoc 0.999.
+All required packages are already present in a standard GAP installation.
+RCWA can be used under UNIX, under Windows and on the MacIntosh.
+It is completely written in the GAP language and does neither contain  nor require  external binaries.
+In particular,  warnings concerning missing binaries when GRAPE is loaded can savely be ignored.

                                 Installation